alexsalvo1/aws-refarch-cross-account-pipeline-multi-prods/README.md

 ## Initial Configuration
-To refer on the differents Account, I have created these AWS profiles:
+To refer on the differents Accounts, I have created these AWS profiles:
 - Pipeline-Tools
 - Pipeline-Dev
 - Pipeline-Test